Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------

 ## CROSSLIB
-CrossLib provides a *retro-hardware abstraction layer* for sound, input, display, etc.
+CrossLib provides a *retro-hardware abstraction layer* for display, sound, input, etc.

-CrossLib code in in: https://github.com/Fabrizio-Caruso/CROSS-CHASE/tree/master/src/cross_lib
+CrossLib code is in: https://github.com/Fabrizio-Caruso/CROSS-CHASE/tree/master/src/cross_lib

 ### Sound
 Sound abstraction is achieved by providing common APIs for the (few) sounds that CrossLib provides.